CATERMAN offers these benefits to your catering operation:-

 Moving to a cashless system with a big-bang approach can sometimes be a mistake, and cause major problems.
 For example, at some schools there will always be Little Johnny arriving with a handful of coins to pay for his meal.
 CATERMAN allows for cash payments (which may be phased out over a period if required), simply add a cash drawer to the EPOS terminal/PC (many are available, ranging from stand-alone to integrated with the EPOS terminal and/or opened from the keyboard).
 However, we would recommend a simple ticket issuing machine accepting cash be considered.

-For organisations which prefer to have their own in-house installations (may be necessary if SMS facilities are required), a CATERMAN server can be provided and installed for £1200 plus £600 per annum support/maintenance.
+For organisations which prefer to have their own in-house installations (may be necessary if SMS facilities are required), a CATERMAN server can be provided and installed for £12000 plus £6000 per annum support/maintenance.
 Access via internet with a static IP address must be provided for support/maintenance, and for CATERMAN access by non-staff users/parents/guardians.
 EPOS terminals (PCs with touch screens etc.) should be connected to the server by LAN or wireless (EPOS terminals are not supplied).
 Staff users may be connected either by LAN/wireless or via the internet, but UK schools/colleges may be subject to restrictions imposed by their current provider of internet access so that no other internet access is allowed - in this case it is essential to consult the provider to establish what facilities are available for external access.
-Additional schools/colleges may be supported on the same server at an annual cost of £600 each.
+Additional schools/colleges may be supported on the same server at an annual cost of £1000 per extra user in increments of 10.

 Non-UK schools/colleges who require in-house servers are requested to contact us with a view to arrangements being made with a local IT supplier.